 The fall resulted in him hitting his head heavily and causing a large intracranial haemorrhage.
 Following this haemorrhage he began to exhibit blurred vision, weakness in his limbs with a degree of left sided neglect and a high degree of cognitive and communication difficulties.

 Clearly, this fall had occurred after several previous falls at the hospital which has resulted in stroke like symptoms due to the hospital’s neglect.
-Without any assistance or any admission of fault from the hospital our client and his wife consulted with Gerard Malouf and Partners, speaking with Leslie Abboud who agreed to take carriage in the matter.
-Leslie Abboud is a senior solicitor with over 30 years of experience in medical negligence.
-In taking carriage of his matter, Mr Abboud explained to our client’s wife the way in which medical negligence works and the fact that in order to assist with his case he would need to obtain all the clinical notes.
+Without any assistance or any admission of fault from the hospital our client and his wife consulted with Gerard Malouf and Partners.
+We explained to our client’s wife the way in which medical negligence works and the fact that in order to assist with his case he would need to obtain all the clinical notes.
 This is was to determine whether or not the hospital breached his duty of care by failing to fully appreciate the risk that her husband was likely to fall out of a wheelchair and suffer serious damage.

-Mr Abboud and his team urgently obtained the opinion of a highly regarded expert nurse, where it was shown that the hospital was in fact negligent in failing to appropriately train and monitor our client with the use of his wheelchair.
+Our team urgently obtained the opinion of a highly regarded expert nurse, where it was shown that the hospital was in fact negligent in failing to appropriately train and monitor our client with the use of his wheelchair.
 Ultimately, as a result of this failure, our client suffered a fall which was resulted in major injuries.
-After this evidence Mr Abboud provided it to the Defendant solicitors and urgently arranged for a mediation to take place.
+After this evidence we provided it to the Defendant solicitors and urgently arranged for a mediation to take place.
 This was to avoid impending expensive of a hearing.

-By progressively pursuing this matter and understanding the urgency of which to act on quality medical evidence, Mr Abboud and his specialist medical negligence team, as well as an expert barrister, sought to negotiate with the Defendant at a mediation and settled this matter for the benefit of our client.
+By progressively pursuing this matter and understanding the urgency of which to act on quality medical evidence, our specialist medical negligence team, as well as an expert barrister, sought to negotiate with the Defendant at a mediation and settled this matter for the benefit of our client.

 Ultimately this matter went to mediation and settled for over $250,000.
-Our client was very satisfied with these results and thanked Leslie and his team for their efforts for taking on his matter and settling it so quickly under such difficult circumstances.
+Our client was very satisfied with these results and thanked our team for their efforts for taking on his matter and settling it so quickly under such difficult circumstances.

 We hope this will assist him with both his and his wife’s moving on with their lives, and we trust that this settlement will assist him increasing his quality of life during the time he requires full time care.